Zlatko Zahovič

 Zlatko Zahovič ([ˈzlaːtkɔ ˈzaːxɔʋitʃ]; born 1 February 1971) is a Slovenian former professional footballer who played as an attacking midfielder.

-After making a name for himself in Europe in Portugal, most notably with Porto and Benfica where he amassed Primeira Liga totals of 246 matches and 54 goals over one full decade, he went on to have brief stints in Spain and Greece.
+After making a name for himself in Portugal, most notably with Porto and Benfica where he amassed Primeira Liga totals of 246 matches and 54 goals over one full decade, he went on to have brief stints in Spain and Greece.
 He was known for dribbling and goal-scoring ability alike.
 Although primarily a midfielder, he scored 11 goals in 32 Champions League appearances and 35 in 80 for the Slovenian national team.

 The all-time record holder in goals for Slovenia, Zahovič was an essential member of the squad as they qualified for the first time ever to a European Championship and a World Cup, in the early 2000s.

 Club career

 Partizan

 Zahovič was born in Maribor, Socialist Federal Republic of Yugoslavia.
-In 1989, the 18-year-old NK Kovinar Maribor player was noticed by FK Partizan's Milko Ǵurovski, at the time doing his mandatory military service in the town, who recommended the youngster to the club.
+In 1989, the 18-year-old Kovinar Maribor player was noticed by Partizan's Milko Ǵurovski, at the time doing his mandatory military service in the town, who recommended the youngster to the club.

-With the Belgrade team, he was relatively used over the course of three seasons – he also played one year on loan for FK Proleter Zrenjanin – contributing 15 games and three goals as they won the 1992–93 national championship.
+With the Belgrade team, he was relatively used over the course of three seasons, and also played on loan for Mladost Petrinja and Proleter Zrenjanin.
+For Partizan, he made 15 appearances and scored three goals during the 1992–93 league season as they won the national championship.